 Dr Emma Alleyne completed her BSc (Honours) in Psychology at McMaster University (Hamilton, Canada), followed by her MSc and PhD in Forensic Psychology at the University of Kent.
-She began her lectureship at Kent in 2011 and is now currently a Senior Lecturer in Forensic Psychology, as well as a Forensic Psychology Trainee at Kent Forensic Psychiatry Services (Kent and Medway NHS and Social Care Partnership Trust).
+She began her lectureship at Kent in 2011 and is now currently a Reader in Forensic Psychology, as well as a Forensic Psychology Trainee at Kent Forensic Psychiatry Services (Kent and Medway NHS and Social Care Partnership Trust).

 Emma's theoretical and empirical work examines the social, psychological, and behavioural factors that explain various types of aggressive behaviour.
 For example, her current research explores why adults engage in animal cruelty, with the aim of identifying the key treatment needs for prevention and intervention purposes.

 She is particularly interested in how human-human versus human-animal empathy relate to animal abuse specifically and interpersonal violence more broadly.
 Emma pursues research lines that investigate how other types of regulatory processes (e.g., emotion regulation, moral disengagement) facilitate offending behaviour.
 Other research interests include the psychological factors that distinguish gang youth from non-gang youth (especially when coming from similar social/environmental backgrounds) and the treatment needs of female firesetters.